 Be a source of support for your candidates.
 Even the most qualified, most professional and highest performing candidates can get nervous ahead of an interview.
 Ensure you know as much as possible about the company interview process and you are equipped to answer their questions about the business and the role.

 Share your own experiences with your candidates.
 You may not have worked in the same sector, but as their recruiter, you are undoubtedly an expert in placing people into it.
 Share your experiences from working with people going through similar processes and be clear on the company and what they are looking for.
 Sharing will help them prepare and that can only be a good thing for both of you.

-Be as honest and transparent as possible.
+Be as honest and transparent as possible during the recruiting process.
 If you think they need to lessen their salary expectations, then tell them.
 If you think they are not qualified enough for a role, explain that to them.
-Although they may initially disagree, in the long run they would prefer to know of any stumbling blocks through their job search ahead of time and this honesty will build trust between you both.
+Although they may initially disagree, in the long run, they would prefer to know of any stumbling blocks through their job search ahead of time and this honesty will build trust between you both.